-Living in Florida has its perks like the sun and warm weather, but as we all know the good always comes with some bad.
-If you have lived here for some time then you are no stranger to hurricane season.
+Living in Florida has its perks, like the sun and warm weather, but as we all know, the good always comes with some bad.
+If you are new to the area then you should know that hurricane season is from May to November.
 It comes once a year every year and occasionally hits in your area.
-So we have seen during these times people stocking up on supplies such as water but lets give you some tips that will help you beyond that.
+So we have seen during these times people stocking up on supplies such as water, but let's give you some tips that will help you beyond that.

 6 Tips to Ensure You are Prepared for the storm

 Our office specializes in accidents of all kinds, our property damage team is here to help you pre and post the storm.
-Here’s a few tips you may want to keep in mind to prepare for the upcoming storms.
+Here are a few tips to keep in mind to prepare for the upcoming storms.

 Tip #1: Determine the Risks and Monitor the Storm

 Hurricanes in Florida are not uncommon, especially during hurricane season.
 One of the most important steps towards ensuring both you and your family are safe from the storm is to monitor where the storm is going according to the most recent model.
 Then, assess the area in which you live, such as, does this area flood a lot?
 Or what hazards in my area might I face?
 It’s important to keep in mind that along with hurricanes come other things such as tornadoes, strong winds, rip currents, storm surges, etc. It is important to keep these things in mind so you know what your risks are if you decide to stay.

 Tip #2: Have an Evacuation Plan

 Some people in the state of Florida live in an evacuation zone.
 If you are one of those individuals, you need to figure out exactly where you are going to go.
 You have options and it does not mean you need to go to a shelter; you can also stay with friends or relatives if that is what you choose.

 If you have household pets, you are also going to need to consider a safety plan for them.
 Not all places welcome pets, such as local shelters, and they need to be assured safety as well.
 So try to figure out a place they can stay beforehand so that if it comes down to that, everyone is accounted for.